 In other blogs, we have discussed how deal structure and tax considerations can be almost as important as deal value.
 We also talk about how creating an auction process with multiple interested buyers can create the “fear of missing out” circumstance that can drive up value.

-In this blog, we will talk about how sellers can get the buyer to pay more than they might initially be inclined, once the preferred buyer and the basic deal structure have been agreed upon.
+In this blog post, we will talk about how sellers can get the buyer to pay more than they might initially be inclined, once the preferred buyer and the basic deal structure have been agreed upon.

 Earnout is often the most common way to bridge the gap, and it can be a fantastic way to do so.
 This is where the buyer and seller agree on a base price but the buyer agrees to pay more if the seller accomplishes specific things after the closing of the deal.